 It’s a smart question – you don’t want the house becoming uncomfortable or unsafe just because the primary user’s phone left the geofence.
 Modern systems offer solutions:

-• Occupancy Sensors: Thermostats using room sensors (like the popular Ecobee models) can detect if someone is still moving around inside and override the “Away” setting or adjust based on occupied rooms.
+- Occupancy Sensors: Thermostats using remote wireless sensors can detect if someone is still moving around inside and override the “Away” setting or adjust based on occupied rooms.

 For households with multiple occupants or pets, investing in a model with robust occupancy sensing is often a wise choice.